-Editors' note: This post was originally published November 6, 2012, and has been updated on July 2, 2013, with additional handsets.
+Editors' note: This post was originally published November 6, 2012, and is updated continually.

 As more users become frustrated with carrier contracts and early termination fees, many have sought prepaid plans to liberate themselves from restrictive two-year agreements.
 After all, two years is a long time to be tied down, especially if you're unsatisfied with your carrier's network or coverage.

 To help you navigate the waters of the prepaid seas, we gathered some of the most impressive off-contract Android handsets in the past months.
 Unlike flagships or other high-end devices that are available across many networks, most of these mid-tier phones listed below are exclusive to prepaid carriers only, and sport an ultracompetitive price tag.